Week 1: In-Class#

 \(1 \text{ inch} = 2.54 \text{ centimeters}\)

-Initialize variables for the feet part and the inch part of your friend’s height, a possibility is as seen below.
+Initialize variables for the feet part and the inch part of your friend’s height.

 Calculate and print the height of your friend in centimeters rounded to a whole number.